A fan’s guide – the club from early doors to today

 A historic first Bundesliga title was won in 1978-79, followed by a European Cup run to the final – and a narrow defeat against Nottingham Forest.
 Coach Ernst Happel and midfielder Felix Magath then took over from Keegan and Zebec on each side of the touchline, leading HSV to another title in 1982.
 Imperious at the back was Franz Beckenbauer, lured over from America for his last two seasons in the Bundesliga.

-Despite the star names (Tony Yeboah, van der Vaart) and respected coaches (Thomas Doll, Huub Stevens), Hamburg have failed to convince since, making two disappointing appearances in the Champions League.
+Despite the star names (Tony Yeboah, van der Vaart) and respected coaches (Thomas Doll, Huub Stevens), Hamburg then failed to convince in two disappointing appearances in the Champions League.

 2013-14 saw a new low.
 Pitted in a relegation play-off against Greuther Fürth, HSV went into the second leg after a 0-0 stalemate at home.
 Captained by a returning Rafael van der Vaart, HSV managed a 1-1 draw away, thus earning a reprieve.